Last modified: Saturday, December 11, 2010

 spiciness.h, and

-spiciness_ck_expect.cpp describe_grade
+spiciness_ck_expect.cpp describe_grade bonus after-class

-example, using switch
+example, using switch:

 describe_grade.cpp,